MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/service-fabric.md

 Infrastructure metrics help you to understand resource allocation in the cluster.
 Here are the main options for collecting this information:

 - Windows Azure Diagnostics (WAD).
 Collect logs and metrics at the node level on Windows.
-You can use WAD by configuring the IaaSDiagnostics VM extension on any VMSS that is mapped to a node type to collect diagnostic events, such as Windows event logs, performance counters, ETW/manifests system and operational events, and custom logs.
+You can use WAD by configuring the IaaSDiagnostics VM extension on any virtual machine scale set that is mapped to a node type to collect diagnostic events, such as Windows event logs, performance counters, ETW/manifests system and operational events, and custom logs.
 - Log Analytics agent.
 Configure the MicrosoftMonitoringAgent VM extension to send Windows event logs, performance counters, and custom logs to Log Analytics.

 There is some overlap in the type of metrics collected through the preceding mechanisms, such as performance counters.
 Where there is overlap, we recommend using the Log Analytics agent.
 Because there is no Azure storage for the Log Analytics agent, there is low latency.
 Also, the performance counters in IaaSDiagnostics cannot be fed into Log Analytics easily.